-Brighton Fringe is a showcase for talent, attracting over 750 different events in 2022.
+Brighton Fringe is a showcase for talent, attracting over 850 different events in 2023.
 We offer a platform for companies to try out new work, increase their audiences, gain reputation and enhance exposure to industry professionals.
 By registering to be a Brighton Fringe venue, you will be a vital part of this experience.
 You will meet and build relationships with like-minded arts professionals and have fun along the way, as well as increasing footfall to your venue.
-Your venue will be listed on our website (over 1,827,000 views in 2022) and in the Eventotron Venue Browser, so being part of Brighton Fringe is a great marketing tool for any space.
+We consistently have more acts and artists who want to take part in Brighton Fringe, compared to suitable venues available.
+Your venue will be listed on our website (over 1,827,000 views in 2023) and in the Eventotron Venue Browser, so being part of Brighton Fringe is a great marketing tool for any space.

-DATES & DEADLINES

-Brighton Fringe 2023: 5 May - 4 June 2023

-Event registrations open: Midday, Wednesday 12 October 2022

-Early Bird Deadline

-Enjoy a discounted rate, be included in the Brighton Fringe 2023 print and have your tickets on sale for the festive period.

-Early Bird registration deadline: 5pm GMT Friday 25 November 2022

-First Release: Midday Thursday 1/Friday 2 December 2022

-Registration reopens: Monday 28 November 2022

-General On-Sale Deadline

-Have your event included in the Brighton Fringe 2023 General Ticket Release Campaign and have your tickets on sale for January pay-day.

-General On-Sale deadline: 5pm GMT Tuesday 7 February 2023

-Tickets on general sale: Midday Thursday 16/Friday 17 February 2023

-Registration reopens

-for latecomers: Monday 13 February 2023

-Latecomers

-Events registered after the General On-Sale deadline will be listed on a rolling basis.

-Other Deadlines

-Deadline for provision

-of proof of PLI: Sunday 1 May 2023

-Deadline for supplying music

-usage information: Tuesday 17 May 2023
+DATES & DEADLINES Early Bird Deadline Enjoy a discounted rate, be included in the Brighton Fringe 2024 General Ticket Release and have your tickets on sale for the festive period.
+Early Bird registration deadline: 5pm GMT Monday 4 December 2023 First Release: Midday Thursday 7/Friday 8 December 2023 Registration reopens: Monday 11 December 2023 General On-Sale Deadline Have your event included in the Brighton Fringe 2024 General Ticket Release Campaign and have your tickets on sale for February pay-day.
+General On-Sale deadline: 5pm GMT Monday 12 February 2024 Tickets on general sale: Midday Thursday 15/ Friday 16 February 2024 Registration reopens: Monday 19 February 2024 Latecomers Events registered after the General On-Sale deadline will be listed on a rolling basis every Wednesday from 7 March 2024.
+To be included, your registration must be complete by 09.00 on the Monday.
+Final Deadline The final registraion deadline will be 9am GMT Wednesday 1 May 2024.
+This will ensure your event is listed online before Brighton Fringe 2024 begins.
+Other Deadlines Deadline for provision of proof of PLI: